 How do I dodge the crowds?

-Bring cash — many of the food and drink stalls only take cash, and local cash points have long queues (or run out of cash entirely).
+Bring cash — many of the food and drink stalls only take cash, and local cash points have long queues (or run out of dosh entirely).
 That said, we've noticed street food stalls generally leaning more towards a card-only stance in the last few months, so make sure you've got that option too.
 Dress for all weathers — sunshine and showers — and wear comfortable shoes for all the walking.

 You won't have much luck with mobile phones — with so many people in such a confined area, the struggle for signal is real.
 We repeat: do not try and meet up with anyone at carnival itself, it's not worth it.